Introduction from CICan

 While both issues are exceedingly and vitally important each on their own, we cannot ignore the fact that there are many overlapping opportunities when we start to integrate both into the building trades.
 That is because:

-A) The systemic and institutional mechanisms that resulted in the colonizing and genocide of our Indigenous communities and their individuals are the same that resulted in the devaluation and degradation of our environment and the destruction of our climate stability.
-AND
+The systemic and institutional mechanisms that resulted in the colonizing and genocide of this Land’s Indigenous communities and their individuals are the same that resulted in the devaluation and degradation of our environment and the destruction of our climate stability.

 Using Etuaptmumuk or 2-Eyed Seeing to develop these modules, we are calling upon our members to take steps toward Truth and Reconciliation as well toward Net Zero in several ways.
 Truth and Reconciliation in Canada is about telling the truth of how settlers have treated and continue to treat Indigenous people, and committing to reconciling through making reparations and moving forward in a respectful manner, which includes making space for Indigenous people, voices, bodies, choices, customs, cultures, knowledge, perspectives, and approaches.
 The goal of Net Zero refers to running a society/economy while emitting no greenhouse gas emissions or offsetting any emissions.